google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

 has the app installed there might be no reason to prompt for notifications from the web as well.

-In Chrome 59 we are introducing a new API called `getInstalledRelatedApps()`.
+In Chrome 59 we are introducing a new API called ` edRelatedApps()`.
 This new API lets you determine if your native app is installed on a device.

 This is an incredibly powerful API because it gives you access to information